 But the selenophsphate has to be “made fresh” because selenium is one of those elements that your body works hard to control – it’s always gotta be supervised (copper is another example of an element in need of chaperoning).
 So instead of just having free selenium floating around, our bodies actually store it in protein form.
-Selenoproteins typically have a single Sec residue, but selenoprotein P (SelP) has 10!
-Making it well suited for transporting selenium safely.
-SelP is home to 40-50% of selenium in blood plasma, and it can be broken down as needed.
+Selenoproteins typically have a single Sec residue, but selenoprotein P (SelP) has 10!, making it well suited for transporting selenium safely.
+SelP is home to 40-50% of selenium in blood plasma (the cell-less part of blood), and it can be broken down as needed.
 The final breakdown product from selenocysteine degradation by selenocysteine lyase is (Se²⁻), which selenophosphate synthetase (SPS2) combines with ATP to make selenophosphate as needed.
 SepSecS uses it and you get your charged Sec-tRNASec.

 All the other amino acids get along fine using the same elongation factor (chaperone to the ribosome) but tRNASec needs a special one, EFsec.
 And, even with this specialized escort, it needs more help.
 Because it still has to convince the ribosome to add it.
 Another “trans-acting element” is there to help – SECIS-binding protein 2 (SBP2) helps EFSec and its Sec-tRNASec passenger bind to the SECIS loop, and it also interacts with the ribosome to help sneak Sec in when it’s time.